 All LaFleur has done in his first two seasons at the helm is lead the Packers to a game away from the Super Bowl twice, with twin 13-3 regular-season records to boot.
 Green Bay’s defense should also benefit from the parting of ways with coordinator Mike Pettine, yet alas, once again, the Packers were conservative in free agency.

-NFC South champions: Tampa Bay Buccaneers
+NFC South champions: Tampa Bay Buccaneers (2-0)

 Isn’t it amazing?
-A 43-year-old Tom Brady changes offenses for the first time in two decades, and guides his team to a Super Bowl triumph.
+A 43-year-old Tom Brady changes offenses for the first time in two decades and guides his team to a Super Bowl triumph.

-NFC East champions: Washington Football Team
+NFC East champions: Washington Football Team (1-1)

 The Washington Football Team field a great defense, but again, that pesky quarterback position was a big question mark entering the offseason.
-Despite a history of inconsistent play, this is actually the best situation Ryan Fitzpatrick has ever had by far in all the starting opportunities he’s gotten.
+Despite a history of inconsistent play, this is actually the best situation Ryan Fitzpatrick has ever had, by far, in all the starting opportunities he’s gotten.

 Washington is going to continue terrorizing the opposition with its excellent front seven, and the secondary got even better this offseason with the acquisition of William Jackson III at cornerback.
-As long as Fitzmagic protects the football well enough, the Football Team should repeat as NFC East champs.
+As long as Heinicke protects the football well enough, the Football Team should repeat as NFC East champs.

 NFC Wild Card predictions: Seattle Seahawks, San Francisco 49ers, Arizona Cardinals

-So yes, Seattle, San Francisco and Arizona represent the NFC West along with the Rams.
+So yes, Seattle, San Francisco, and Arizona represent the NFC West along with the Rams.
 The buzz about a possible trade involving superstar quarterback Russell Wilson has died down, so until he posts a losing record for the Seahawks or is no longer on their roster, we have to keep putting them in the postseason.

 As for the Cardinals, it’s Year 3 of the Kyler Murray-Kliff Kingsbury era, which means it’s time to take the next step.
 GM Steve Keim made a big splash by signing J.J.
 Watt to bolster the defense’s front seven, and drafting Zaven Collins 16th overall.
 The pressure is on, because if Arizona doesn’t deliver, Keim’s seat will be hot, and Kingsbury could be gone.

 Murray is arguably the best blend of throwing and running the NFL has right now at QB, and another year with DeAndre Hopkins should help the Cardinals surge into a Wild Card berth.
 So far, a 2-0 start looks really good in a tough NFC West.

 So who will win Super Bowl LVI?